FTC-Team14140/vr_physics/README.md

-# NEW:  Now using ODE4J (Java port of Open Dynamics Engine) to make the 3D simulator phyics based.
+# NEW:  Now using ODE4J (Java port of Open Dynamics Engine) to make the 3D simulator physics based.

 ![](/readme_image.JPG)